quantify-os/quantify-core/docs/usage.rst

 The :class:`~quantify.measurement.MeasurementControl` is in charge of the data-acquisition loop and is based on the notion that every experiment exists of the following three steps:

-1. Set some parameter(s),
+1. Initialize (set) some parameter(s),
 2. Measure (get) some parameter(s),
 3. Store the data.

-The interfaces for settable and gettable parameters are encapsulated in the :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable` helper classes respectively.
+Quantify provides two helper classes, Settable and Gettable to aid in these steps, which are explored further in later sections of this article.

 :class:`~quantify.measurement.MeasurementControl` provides the following functionality